-Our Chapter is affiliated with the Military Officers Association of America, the largest and most effective lobbying association in the country.
+Our Chapter is an affiliate of the Military Officers Association of America, the largest and most effective lobbying association in the country.
 We are a very active chapter as you can tell if you browse through our web site.

 We normally meet monthly for lunch on the third Friday of each month, except in December, when we hold our Annual Military Gala.
 Luncheon programs feature military oriented speakers, city and county officials, representatives of local organizations (e.g. Mote Marine Laboratories, Ringling School of Design), and entertainment showcasing the Sarasota Opera, the Sarasota Ballet, the Pops Orchestra, authors, and many others.
 In short, our monthly luncheons provide something for everyone.
 You need not be a member to attend.